menu

 Overview

 Jasper is a tiny town located in the state of Michigan.
 With a population of 371 people and just one neighborhood, Jasper is the 600th largest community in Michigan.
-Jasper has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Jasper has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce